-We can help you craft an appropriate portfolio strategy based around the cash-flow needs and goals you've now defined.
+Fisher Investments Canada can help you craft an appropriate portfolio strategy based around the cash-flow needs and goals you've now defined.
 Your strategy should guide your every investment decision.
-The market isn't intuitive-in fact, what feels right may be wrong, and what feels wrong may be right.
-This is why a strategy is so important.
+The market isn't intuitive-in fact, many times what feels right is wrong, and what feels wrong is right.
+This is why you need a strategy.
 A successful strategy incorporates several factors, including your investment objectives (goals), time horizon and cash-flow needs.